frc6506/docs/java/JavaCheetSheet.md

 It is also possible to put arrays within arrays, creating a multi-dimensional array.
 This can be accomplished by adding more brackets.

-For example, a 5x5 2D array would be work like so:
+For example, a 5x5 2D array would work like so:

 ```Java
 int[][] intArray = new int[5][5];